Invariance and naturality of knot lattice homology and homotopy: Links of Singularity and Generalized Algebraic Links

 See Figure \ref{subfig:knotsingres} for a representation of a resolution of a normal surface singularity.
 This subfigure has an extra sphere in contrast to Figure \ref{subfig:surfacesingres} to highlight that additional blow-ups may be needed after resolving the surface in order to completely resolve the curve.
 One can see the proper transform of the curve pierce the extra sphere transversely to highlight that the proper transform would be a fiber of the plumbing resolution.

-As with normal complex surface singularities, minimal plumbing resolutions exist and are unique.
+As with normal complex surface singularities, minimal good resolutions can be defined similarly, exist, and are unique.
 The same argument for existence and uniqueness carries through from the link of a normal complex surface singularity case, except one considers all irreducible components of the total transform of \(C\) and not just the irreducible components of the exceptional fibers in identifying problem points.

-Theorem 24.1 of Eisenbud and Neumann establishes the equivalence of resolutions of nested singularities with collections of fibers in negative definite plumbings whose bases have positive intersections \cite{planecurvesingularities}.
-As before, we can then represent this using unweighted vertices attached to a plumbing graph.
-The main difference from the algebraic link case is that our resolutions and plumbing graphs do not need to be for \(\C^2\) but can be for potentially singular normal complex surfaces \(S\), allowing us to have generalized algebraic links in links of normal complex surface singularities other than \(S^3\).
-The blow-ups and blow-downs mentioned in earlier sections and illustrated in Figure \ref{fig:trefblowup} can still be done in this setting.
+Theorem 24.1 of Eisenbud and Neumann and \cite{linkLattice} establishes the equivalence of resolutions of nested singularities with collections of fibers in negative definite plumbings whose bases have positive intersections where Equation (\ref{Grauert}) has an integral vector solution \(\vec{l}\) \cite{planecurvesingularities}.
+In Equation (\ref{Grauert}), \(\Gc\) represents the adjacency matrix for our plumbing graph as an endomorphism on the vector space freely generated by the weighted vertices of the plumbing graph ,and \(\vec{s}\) is the vector with coefficient on a vertex \(v_i\) equal to the number of unweighted vertices adjacent to \(v_i\).

+Note that Equation (\ref{Grauert}) represents a relative `resingularization' criterion as to whether the disk fibers can still be carved out by holomorphic equations in the resulting singular complex surface.
+This condition essentially requires that our link be integrally null homologous, but it also means that if one is only attempting to reduce to the minimal resolution of the underlying normal complex singularity then one is guaranteed the resulting potentially singular curve is holomorphic.
+In particular, restricting the graph to the exceptional fibers of that resolution yields a graph whose link of singularity is \(S^3\) inside which our original link will be integrally null homologous and satisfy the criterion.

+\begin{definition} A \emph{weak nested singularity} \((S,C,\{p_1,\ldots, p_n\})\) is a normal complex surface \(S\) along with a curve \(C\) inside \(S\) which is not holomorphic but whose total transform becomes holomorphic in any resolution of \(S\) over \(\{p_1,\ldots, p_n\}\).
+A \emph{weak generalized algebraic link} is the link of singularity associated to a weak nested singularity. \end{definition}

+The discussion of the category of resolutions and minimal resolutions in particular associated to strong nested singularities applies just as well to a weak nested singularity, and thus we can focus on weak generalized algebraic links.